gogocat/dataBind/README.md

     simpleComponent.render();
 ```
-`render` is an asynchronous, debounced function.
-So it will consolidate to render only once.
+`render` function is an asynchronous, debounced operation.
+So it will consolidate changes and render only once.

 #### All declarative bindings accept value or function that returns value from the viewModel. ####

-Example: **heading** in the viewModel can be a value or function that returns value.
+Example: `heading` in the viewModel can be a value or function that returns value.

 The binding can also declear with parameters.
  ```html